 Yitzhak Gormezano Goren was born in Alexandria, Egypt, in 1941 and immigrated to Israel as a child.
 A playwright and a novelist, Gormezano Goren has an MFA in theater directing from Brooklyn College.
 He cofounded the Kedem Stage Theater in Tel Aviv in 1982 and directed it for 30 years.
 Gormezano Goren is a winner of the […]

 Sergei Lebedev was born in Moscow in 1981 and worked for seven years on geological expeditions in northern Russia and Central Asia.
 Lebedev is a poet, essayist and journalist.
-Oblivion, his first novel, has been translated into many languages.
-Lebedev’s second novel, Year of the Comet, is coming out from New Vessel Press in 2017.
+Oblivion, his first novel, has been translated into many languages and was named one of the ten best novels of 2016 by The Wall Street Journal. […]

 Charif Majdalani, born in Lebanon in 1960, is often likened to a Lebanese Proust.
 Majdalani lived in France from 1980 to 1993 and now teaches French literature at the Université Saint-Joseph in Beirut.
 The original French version of his novel Moving the Palace won the 2008 François Mauriac Prize from the Académie Française as well as the Prix […]

 Pitigrilli was the pseudonym of Dino Segre, born in Turin in 1893 to a well-to-do Jewish father and a Catholic mother.
 He worked as a foreign correspondent in Paris during the 1920s, and under his pen name became equally celebrated and notorious for a series of audacious and subversive books that were translated into sixteen languages.